 What Is Label Review And Why Does It Matter?

-Label review is a comprehensive check to ensure food product labels meet compliance standards.
+Label review entails a comprehensive check of your product and its ingredients to ensure it complies with federal labeling laws.
 Product labeling can be regulated by the FDA, the USDA, or the TTB.
 Getting it wrong exposes food manufacturers to a range of risks:

 Common Labeling Errors